hansklav/Fractals-in-Oberon-07/Dragon-curves/README.md

 # Dragon curves with rounded corners

+The dragon curve is an interesting space filling curve that you can approximate by endlessly folding a slip of paper.
+Apparently I'm not the only one who is fascinated by it; [Donald Knuth](https://en.wikipedia.org/wiki/Donald_Knuth) has one decorating a wall in his home: https://www.youtube.com/watch?v=v678Em6qyzk (and yes, it has a bug).

 Dragon1.Mod contains Oberon source code for dragon curves with rounded corners in the Oberon System. <br>
 The command Dragon1.Do accepts an optional integer argument to determine the order of the curve.